 We cannot stress how important split sheets are.
 They’re so important, in fact, that we created a free template for them here.
 Our team speaks with so many creators that have never filled one out while writing their music and have missed out on numerous potential royalties as a result - because if you co-write a song and fail to determine splits, your collaborator can register it however they see fit.
 Without a document indicating your agreement, you may not be able to get the registrations updated with pay sources to collect your fair share.

-Here at Songtrust, we often use the term “outside” writers, if that writer doesn’t also have an account with us, for a co-writer on a song.
-When you are adding a song that has multiple writers besides yourself (that you are not collecting on behalf of), we require you to add them as “outside writers” to your account.
-Adding these allows you to account for the percentage of the song that they own and allows us to register your songs with the correct splits.
+We often use the term “outside” writers to describe co-writers that don’t have an account with Songtrust.
+When you are adding a Songtrust song that has multiple writers besides yourself — and you are not collecting on behalf of them — we ask you to add them as “outside writers” to your account.
+This allows you to account for the percentage of the song that they own and helps us register it with the correct splits.

-When a song in our system has incorrect splits, and we send it out to the societies, it is inevitable that a conflict will arise because different writers of the same song are registering the songs with different splits.
-This means that you could experience delayed royalty payments and possibly have royalties enter the black box.
-Avoid this by deciding splits as you write your songs and register those splits correctly with your publisher and collection societies.
+When a song is registered in our system with incorrect splits, and we send it out to collection societies, it will inevitably create a conflict because different writers of the same song are registering it with different splits.
+This means that you could experience delayed royalty payments and even have unallocated royalties enter what’s sometimes referred to as the dreaded “black box.”
+Avoid this by deciding splits as you develop your songs and registering those splits correctly with your publisher and collection societies.

 To make sure you’re collecting all your mechanical and performance royalties globally, register for Songtrust as your publishing administrator today!